sullivanpt/ng2-universal-seed/README.md

 ## Caveats

-* server JS renders, but the client JS crashes with a 'undefined' Token when instantiating providers.
+* SYSTEMJS (systemjs branch): server and client render, but preboot must be disabled.
-* server files are watched via nodemon, but webpack watch isn't set up yet.
+* WEBPACK (master branch): server JS renders, but the client JS crashes with a 'undefined' Token when instantiating providers.
 * there's no production build

 ## License